palasthotel/wp-components/README.md

 Then use `composer install` to install the dependencies.
 Use `composer install --no-cache` if you use dev version `"palasthotel/wp-components": "dev-master"`.

 Include the generated `vendor/autoload.php` to use autoload.

+Because always only one theme can be activated it's safe to use composer dependencies here.

 ## Plugin